 Other Remedies to Consider: Not into CBD?
 Research also shows that turmeric consumption and heat therapy (like sauna use) may be helpful as well.
 A low inflammation diet also seems to be helpful for some people.

 2. Calms Childhood Epilepsy

-CBD has anti-seizure properties that have been shown to successfully treat drug-resistant children who have epilepsy (with no side effects!).
+CBD has anti-seizure properties that have been shown to successfully treat drug-resistant children who have neurological disorders like epilepsy (with no side effects!).
 In one study published in the New England Journal of Medicine, CBD decreased frequency of seizures by 23 percentage points more than those taking a placebo.

 Other Remedies to Consider: Childhood epilepsy is a serious condition and it is important to work with a qualified practitioner with a specialty in this area.
 Emerging research also shows that a ketogenic diet can be very helpful for drug resistant epilepsy, especially in children.

 According to the Anxiety and Depression Association of America, depression affects 6% and anxiety affects 18% of the U.S. population each year.
 Research shows that CBD oil can help with both.

 CBD has been shown to reduce levels of stress and anxiety in those suffering from conditions such as PTSD, social anxiety disorder, and obsessive compulsive disorder.
 CBD even reduced the stress and discomfort surrounding public speaking.

 Though a B12 deficiency may also be to blame, CBD has been shown to reduce depression by enhancing both serotonergic and glutamate cortical signaling (both are lacking in those with depression).

 Other Remedies to Consider: Dr Kelly Brogan provides a lot of helpful information for anxiety and depression in this podcast episode.
 Vitamin B12 is also linked to mental health and it may be helpful to work with someone experienced in optimizing levels of B12.